Johnsoncpk/Ethers-Simple-Storage/README.md

 # Ethers Simple Storage

-Smart contract project with hardhat and solidity.
+Smart contract project with javascript and solidity.